 The Kharmagtai property is the most advanced of the exploration properties.
 It is located approximately 120 km northwest of Oyu Tolgoi, and comprises a group of three MELs of which QGX Ltd. is entitled to a 10% interest in one and a 20% interest in the other two.
 Work to date includes extensive IP, ground magnetic surveys, excavator trenching, reverse circulation drilling (208 holes totalling 27,959 m) and diamond drilling (172 holes totalling 54,190 m) at nine separate copper and gold porphyry targets.
 At one of these targets (Gold Hill) IMMI has identified porphyry copper and gold mineralization in two pipe-like stockwork zones 100 m apart.
 The mineralization extends from surface to depths over 700 m, is gold-rich and open on strike and at depth.
 It occurs predominantly in stockwork and sheeted veins as well as in the matrix of tourmaline breccias.
-Mineralization in the southern stockwork zone is approximately 550 m long, 70 m wide and 600 m deep, whilst mineralization in the northern stockwork zone is approximately 250 m long, 150 m wide and 350 m deep.
-While IMMI conducted only minimal exploration at Kharmagtai during 2006, a drill programme is planned for 2007.
-Inferred resources (not NI 43-101 compliant) for the three main deposits were calculated in 2005.
-Surpac modelling of the deposit is currently underway to revise these figures subsequent to later intercepts.
-A dipole-dipole IP survey over the Central Kharmagtai region is also underway.
+Mineralization in the northern stockwork zone is approximately 250 m long, 70 m wide and 600 m deep, whilst mineralization in the northern stockwork zone is approximately 250 m long, 150 m wide and 350 m deep.
+This zone will be evaluated further in 2008 for its open pit, heap leach potential and a NI 43-101 complaint resource estimate.
+Historical data from the previous seven years of drilling on Kharmagtai is now being compiled and validated for a NI 43-101 resource estimate on previously defined deposits.